Easy Scones Recipe

 Step 4

-Turn the dough out onto a lightly floured surface and use your hands to press it out to a thickness of 3-4cm.
+Turn the dough out onto a lightly floured surface and use your hands to press it out to a thickness of 4cm.
+Using a 5cm round cutter, push out 4 scones, then you will need to gently press the remaining dough back into a round to cut out another four.

 Step 5

-Place the scones together on a prepared baking sheet, keep them close together for a better rise and softer edges, or space further out for a crisper finish.
-Lightly brush over the scones with milk.
+Place the scones together on the hot baking sheet, keep them close together for a better rise and softer edges, or space further out for a crisper finish.
+Lightly brush over the scones with beaten egg or milk.

 Step 6